MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/layouts/contentview.md

 For more information about data binding, see [Xamarin.Forms Data Binding](~/xamarin-forms/app-fundamentals/data-binding/index.md).

 > [!NOTE]
 > The `FallbackValue` property provides a default value in case the binding is `null`.
-This also allows the XAML designer in Visual Studio to render the `CardView` control.
+This also allows the [XAML Previewer](~/xamarin-forms/xaml/xaml-previewer/) in Visual Studio to render the `CardView` control.

 ## Instantiate a custom control